Stuartpkd/Goblin-Crypt/README.md

 Lastly the player is able to name themselves, so that they feel more invested in their character.

+# Dependencies

+## Import os

+This import allowed me to create functions that would clear the screen of excess text when I needed it.

+## Import Gspread

+This import allowed me to hook up my game to my Google spreadsheet.
+This way I was able tp push and pull data from the sheet to my game.

+## Import Random

+This import was used to create random number generation when the computer needed to make a choice of it's own.

+## Google Auth

+Lastly this was put in place to give my code access to the Google sheets Api.

 # Technologies

 1. [Python](https://www.python.org/)